Rent it out

 Sell advertising space

 If you don’t mind having your car plastered in advertising, then you could let businesses use your car as a promotional tool for a set period.

 If you agree to this, it’s likely your car will be wrapped in a self-adhesive colour printed film – known as a car wrap.
-You can usually decide how much of your car you want covered; this will determine how much you earn.
+You can usually decide how much of your car you want covered, which will determine how much you earn.

 You should read the small print carefully before you sign up.
 Some companies will require you to commit to a contract which lasts a couple of years and drive a certain number of miles.

 If you’re going to do this, check with your car insurance company to see whether having advertisements on the car bodywork will increase your premiums.
 It’s also important to ensure the company you’ve signed up with fits the adverts professionally, so that any damage to your car is minimised, particularly if you want to sell the car at a later date.

 Become a courier

 Another option is to become a casual courier.
 If you do a lot of driving, why not see whether someone needs a package delivered en route?
 A really easy way to do this is to use Stuff2send.com.
 This nifty little site allows you to register as a courier and get paid to drop off someone’s stuff.

 Once you’ve signed up (it’s free to join), you can then search for items in the areas you’ll be travelling to and from.
 You will also receive an email when a new item is listed on the website.
 All you have to do is choose the items you want to deliver and bid for them.
 If the ‘sender’ chooses you, you can then finalise the details of the transaction.
 Depending on what you agree you could cover the cost of a journey you were going to make anyway!
 Find out more about it here.

 Anyvan.com is another website worth a look.
 It originally started with van drivers and transport companies in mind, but it now attracts car owners bidding for jobs.